COVID-19 In Chicago: City Shuts Down Illegal Party After 300 Unmasked People Packed Basement In Wicker Park

 CHICAGO (CBS) — City officials shut down an illegal underground party over the Thanksgiving holiday weekend, after 300 people packed the basement of a building in Wicker Park without wearing masks.

-A city task force formed to crack down on large gatherings prohibited by the state’s and city’s COVID-19 restrictions responded to a complaint about an illegal party early Sunday in the basement at 1612 W. Division St, according to the Chicago Department of Business Affairs and Consumer Protection (BACP).
+A city task force formed to crack down on large gatherings prohibited by the state’s and city’s COVID-19 restrictions responded to a complaint about an illegal party promoted by The Vault/All Access early Sunday in the basement at 1612 W. Division St, according to the Chicago Department of Business Affairs and Consumer Protection (BACP).

+As CBS 2’s Charlie De Mar reported, the city has done about 900 investigations at bars and restaurants all over the city in just the last month – handing out about 20 citations.

+The worst offense was at the Wicker Park location – the former site of a bar that has been out of business for several years.

 Illegal party busted Nov 29 at the former Bedford bar location in Wicker Park. @cbschicago